Friends As Fiduciaries?

 Distant relatives filed for malpractice, removing Specht as executor and pushing for a new co-fiduciary appointment.
 Specht is now on the hook for paying the penalties and interest.
 She failed to make her case in district court and has filed an appeal.

-According to Forbes, the district court judge noted “the factual circumstances are both complex and sad,” but “reliance on counsel cannot constitute reasonable cause for the late filing and payment of taxes.”
+, the district court judge noted “the factual circumstances are both complex and sad,” but “reliance on counsel cannot constitute reasonable cause for the late filing and payment of taxes.”

 Person Over ’Puter